OneCodeMan/WritingPractice/src/pages/08-05-2017-mindsets/mindsets.md

 _This isn't for everyone..._ <br />
 _Seriously._

+# Character Mindset
+Think of a fictional or non-fiction character you really admire.
+A superhero?
+A character from some TV show?
+Some athlete?

+It doesn't even have to be specific to an existing character.
+It could also be an archetype.
+Pretend your whole life is some RPG, or some anime and you're the protagonist that has to develop into a better character.
+This is perfect for those who are imaginative.

+I like to pretend I'm Batman whenever I'm working out.

 And that's it.
 I hope this helps or entertains some of you.
 Thanks for reading!
 ☺️